-In the financial year 2017/2018, the department had projected to conduct four thousand (4000) food premises inspections and achieved to do three thousand three hundred and sixty (3360), therefore falling short of the target by 174 inspections.
-This translated performance to eighty four percent (84%).
-In the financial year 2018/2019, the department projected to conduct three thousand six hundred (3600) inspections at food premises and achieved to do three thousand five hundred and forty (3540), therefore falling short of the target by 60 inspections due to financial constraints.
-In the reporting financial year 2019/2020 the unit planned to conduct 3400 food premises inspections and 800 food safety training sessions and to collect 160 food samples for bacteriological analysis as a scientific measurement for the safety and or an indicator of the state of food in the West Rand.
-Therefore the following tables depicts the work done against the planned targets.
+In the financial year 2020/21, we had projected to conduct 3400 food premises inspections and achieved to do 4 027 inspections, therefore performing more than required due to COVID 19 wherein food premises such as pubs and restaurants have been identified as super spreader facilities.
+Numerous activities were undertaken relating to restaurants as part of the ministerial COVID 19 compliance monitoring drive.
+In the financial year 2018/19, we had projected to conduct 3600 inspections at food premises and achieved to do 3540, therefore, falling short of the target by 60 inspections due to financial constraints.
+In the financial year 2019/20 we had planned to conduct 3400 food premises inspections and 800 food safety training sessions as well as the collection of 160 food samples for bacteriological analysis as a scientific measurement for the safety and or an indicator of the state of the safety of food in the West Rand.
+Therefore the tables below depicts the work done against the planned targets.
 When the COVID 19 pandemic emerged all MHS functions where re-aligned to reduce and prevent the spread of this communicable disease.